-This year, as many as 803,560 kids may face hunger in New York.
-But this is a solvable problem.
-Throughout the COVID-19 pandemic, investments in nutrition programs helped protect many families from hunger and helped stave off greater rates of child food insecurity despite the severe economic hardships brought on by the pandemic.
-This is complicated work, but we know what strategies have been successful and today, we have the momentum and opportunity to make real progress.
-Throughout this crisis and its aftermath, No Kid Hungry is working to ensure that policies and nutrition programs are adapting to meet the needs of families and that schools and communities have the funding, flexibility, guidance and strategies to support children's access to three healthy meals a day-now and in the future.
+The COVID-19 pandemic created an economic crisis as well as a health one, and in New York as many as 803,560 kids are projected to be living in food insecure homes.
+But No Kid Hungry has a solution!
+Throughout this crisis and its economic aftermath, No Kid Hungry New York is working to ensure that policies and nutrition programs are adapting to meet the need of families and that schools and communities have the funding, flexibility, guidance and strategies to support children's access to three healthy meals a day-now and in the future.